Suzanne Proulx

 Suzanne Proulx is a Canadian politician.
 She was a Parti Québécois member of the National Assembly of Quebec for the riding of Sainte-Rose from 2012 to 2014, first elected in the 2012 election.

 She was nominated as the Bloc Québécois candidate for the riding of Pontiac—Kitigan Zibi in the 2025 Canadian federal election.

+At the time of the 2025 Canadian federal election, she lived in Sainte-Agathe-des-Monts.